-Soil health management systems provide a range of benefits to farmers and the community, such as drought and flood resilience, stormwater management, and water quality.
-Common soil health practices are reduced-till farming, planting cover crops and rotating crops.
+Soil health management systems provide a range of benefits to farmers and the community, such as drought and flood resilience, stormwater management, and improved water quality.
+Common soil health practices include reduced-till farming, planting cover crops, and rotating crops.
 No-till farming (continuous or rotational no-till) in Missouri covers about 4.6 million acres, while cover crops were planted on an estimated 1 million acres in the fall of 2020 and used on over 6,000 Missouri farms.

 - At least 29 U.S. states support an incentive program on soil health and provide technical or financial assistance for implementing agricultural best management practices.

 - Typically, the programs that promote soil health come in the form of supply chain incentives, technical assistance, education, research, incentive payments, grants, cost-sharing, or insurance discounts.